Handmade Frankincense and Myrrh Soap Recipe

 - Or Add milk!
 Milk (cow or goat) will naturally give your soap a more golden color.
 Substitute a small amount of your water with milk and add your lye SLOWLY.

 Honestly, Myrrh stinks.
 I’m sure there are people who love it, but I’m not one of them.
 I don’t hate it, but it’s not something I’d like to smell all day.
 Frankincense on the other hand is a scent I just can’t get enough of.
 Yet, I know it’s not the favorite of everyone either.
 Everyone’s different.

 They both have a woody scent.
 After all, they both are tree saps.
 When you buy a good Myrrh essential oil it will be super thick.
-I buy mine from Mountain Rose Herbs (an affiliate that I use and love).
 I actually dilute it 50% in a carrier oil and shake it like crazy before each use.
 I’ll then double whatever I put in a recipe so I get the correct amount.
 If you don’t, it will never come out of your dropper!